dean0x7d/pybinding/docs/tutorial/shape_symmetry.rst

 Note that the lattice vectors :math:`a_1` and :math:`a_2` are at a right angle, unlike the sharp angle of the base 2-atom cell.
-The lattice properties are identical for the 2 and 4 atom cells, but the new geometry helps create armchair edges.
+The lattice properties are identical for the 2 and 4 atom cells, but the new geometry helps to create armchair edges.

 .. plot::
     :context: close-figs